Choosing an AI for RPGs

 Which AI model does Auferet use?

-Free runs Gemini 3.1 Flash Lite at 10 actions a day with the full feature set.
+Free runs Gemini 3.1 Flash Lite at 10 free daily credits with the full feature set.
 Paid: $10/mo for unlimited actions, $35/mo for a more powerful Gemini model with advanced AI reasoning, and $75/mo for Gemini 3.1 Pro and Gemini 3.5 Flash.
 The memory system is the same on every tier.

 What should I look for when choosing?